 “We don’t even have a website!
 I know, it’s appalling”

 Just as recipees are not shared with chatty customers, neither are people likely to get a wi-fi connection inside the coffee shop any time soon.
 It’s a relatively small space with five tables for two by the counter, another couple of tables in an adjacent room and five tables in the small garden.

 “People can still log on to their own internet provider, but we don’t want to encourage people to sit here with their laptops,” adds Marianne.
 “It would affect the vibe, and other people would get frustrated when they came here and couldn’t get a table.
 The place is too small.
 We want the place to feel like home, not like an office.”

 Indeed, the cafe has a homely feel from another time long before computers and Zoom meetings.
 You can hear people talking to eachother.
 There’s more noise here than in some other coffee places where people are lined up in front of their screens and wearing headphones.

-It’s alsmost as if Hjem hasn’t quite entered the 21st century yet.
-It doesn’t even have a website.
+It’s almost as if Hjem hasn’t quite entered the 21st century yet.
+It didn’t have a website until recently.
 “I know, it’s appalling!” says Marianne not without laughing.
 “We just have a place-holder.
 But what is a website going to do for us?
 It isn’t going to help me make a better bun.”